PantalaLabs/BionicGlove/README.md

 ![putty3](/pictures/putty3.png)

-If the data do not appear, you must start a troubleshot routine to find the missing link.
+If the data do not appear, you must start a troubleshot routine to find where is the missing link.